ibm-cloud-docs/EventStreams/eventstreams085.md

 ### Footnote
 {: #footnote_plans notoc}

-1. {: #footnote_lite notoc} After 30 days of no use, your instance is deleted.
+1. {: #footnote_lite notoc} Note that after 30 days of inactivity, your instance is deleted.
 2. {: #footnote_szr notoc} For more information about availability, see [single zone location deployments](/docs/services/EventStreams?topic=eventstreams-sla#sla_szr).